Disentangling the critical signatures of neural activity: Introduction

-On the other hand, the debate about the ``nature'' of the transition is very much open, and thus its hypothetical universality class is poorly understood.
-In particular, recent works have proposed that the observed transition might be related to a synchronous-asynchronous one \cite{diSanto2017, Dallaporta2019, Poil2012, Buendia2021} or a disorder-induced transition \cite{Ponce-Alvarez2018}, contrarily to the original, simpler hypothesis of a critical branching process.
-All in all, {these results still lack a unifying framework.
-In this work, we show that signatures of criticality beyond avalanches are present in spatial LFPs, in the form of a spatial correlation length that grows with the system size.
-Then, we introduce an archetypal framework in which the origin of these different signatures can be disentangled, shedding a light on the underlying mechanisms from which such properties of neural activity emerge.
-In particular, our work suggests that, whereas avalanches may emerge from extrinsic stochasticity, interactions between neural populations are the fundamental biological mechanism that gives rise to seemingly scale-free correlations.}
+All in all, these results still lack a unifying framework.
+In this work, we draw a possible path to reconcile these different signatures of criticality.
+First, we analyze spatially extended LFPs from the rat's somatosensory barrel cortex.
+The multi-electrodes array records LFPs from a whisker-related barrel column that spans vertically the six layers of the barrel cortex.
+We find both scale-free avalanches that satisfy the crackling-noise relation and signatures of criticality beyond avalanches in the form of spatial correlations with a characteristic length that grows linearly with the system size.
+Then, we introduce an archetypal framework in which the origin of these different signatures can be disentangled, considering both a paradigmatic model that can be tackled analytically and a more biophysically sound model.
+In doing so, we shed a light on the underlying mechanisms from which such properties of neural activity emerge.
+In particular, our work suggests that, whereas avalanches may emerge from an external stochastic modulation that affects all degrees of freedom in the same way, interactions between neural populations are the fundamental biological mechanism that gives rise to seemingly scale-free correlations.